vicodevv/Blog-API/README.md

 # Blog-API

-This API allows you to create blog posts and share them with other users.
-You can also view posts created by other users.
-You can also like and comment on posts.
-You can also follow other users and view
+This API allows you to create blog posts, update blog posts, delete blog posts and get all blog posts.

 ## Technologies